philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 Sounds crazy, right?
 Obviously the water in your bathroom needs to continue on, perhaps to the kitchen or the laundry room.
 Stopping it might fix one problem, but it will most likely create more down the road.

-I know this story sounds crazy, but my point is we developers do stuff like this all the time.
+This story might seem a bit unrealistic, but the truth is we developers do stuff like this all the time.
 We solve a problem with a quick and dirty solution without thinking of its larger consequences.

-Perhaps the best example of this is when developers unnecessarily stop event propagation.
+One example of this I see far too often is developers unnecessarily stop event propagation.

 ## Event Propagation

 Like a lot of things in JavaScript, DOM events are global.
 And as most people know, global variables make for messy, coupled code.

-Modifying the state or the behavior of a global variable might not seem like a big deal, but as developers depend more and more on third-party libraries, altering global state and changing the expected behavior can lead to some disasterous bugs.
+Modifying the state or the behavior of a global variable might not seem like a big deal, but as developers depend more and more on third-party libraries (i.e. code they didn't write), altering global state and changing the expected behavior can lead to some disasterous bugs.
 Bugs that are impossible to defend against and a nightmare to track down.

-When you stop an event from propagating up to the document, you're altering global expectations in a way that libraries authors can't predict or defend against.
+When you stop an event from propagating up to the document, you're changing the game in a way that libraries authors can't predict or defend against.
 This problem is maginifed by the fact that event delegation is rapidly becoming the norm.
 More and more people are just listening for events on the document, so every time you stop an event from propagating up the DOM, you're potentially breaking someone else's code (or your own).

 ## What Can Go Wrong?